Genivia/RE-flex/doc/index.md

 example the member variable `herd`.

 To modularize specifications of lexers, use <i>`%%include`</i> (or <i>`%%i`</i>
-for short) to include files into \ref reflex-spec-defs of a specification.
-For
+for short) to include one or more files into \ref reflex-spec-defs of a specification.
+For example:
-example:

 <div class="alt">
 ~~~{.cpp}